tridentity/800-63A-ImplGuide/6_Verification.md

 In enrollment, agencies can capture biometrics in the form of fingerprints, face, iris images, etc. They can compare requirements with their options to identify which single or multi-modal biometric solution can best respond to their needs and implement the system accordingly.

 It is important for agencies to note that biometrics collected for enrollment in one instance without any biometric verification for identity proofing should not later be used as a proofing source.

-It is also important to note that local automated verification of an applicant's photo against a picture in evidence supplied remotely (such as the image of a driver's license containing an applicant's picture) is in essense no more secure than a physical comparison of the picture in an applicant's evidence document with the applicant's own image.
+This would constitute a level of strength no better than physical verification.
+It also creates a vulnerability for cases wherein the biometrics of an attacker can be enrolled and subsequently used for verification using false identity information obtained from a legitimate user.
+It is also important to note that local automated verification of an applicant's photo against a picture in evidence supplied remotely (such as the image of a driver's license containing an applicant's picture) is similarly no more secure than a physical comparison of the picture in an applicant's evidence document with the applicant's own image.
 Because this verification does not utilize the information contained in a reliable background repository, agencies should not treat it as of the same level of strength as biometric verification against a background collection, examples of which will be discussed below.

 In many applications, the biometric samples collected upon enrollment automatically trigger open-set identification.
 Open-set identification is typically defined as the task to determine if someone is in a database and to find the record of the individual in the database.
 This “defensive” first-line measure upon enrollment performs de-duplication.
 In other words, the agency's database of identities is surveyed automatically to see if the applicant has an existing identity record.
 If the deduplication search returns a positive match, agencies should match the attributes in the existing identity and the applicant-provided information to determine and adjudicate any mismatches.